liamse/learn_cases/webpack/README.md

     module.exports.plugins.push(
         new webpack.LoaderOptionsPlugin({
             minimize: true
-            //if use PurifyCSSPlugin this is ignore, you must write minimize: true after paths })
+            //if use PurifyCSSPlugin this is ignored, you must write minimize: true after `paths` })
     );
     module.exports.plugins.push(
         // Make sure this is after ExtractTextPlugin! new PurifyCSSPlugin({
             // Give paths to parse for rules.
 These should be absolute!
+            //glob.sync create a list of fiels recursively
             paths: glob.sync(path.join(__dirname, 'index.html')),
-            //glob.sync create a list of fiels recursively

             minimize: inProduction,
         }))